List of dry communities by U.S. state: Virginia

+Since 2020 there are no dry counties in Virginia, with legislation allowing sales in all areas, unless new opt-outs are voted in by a referendum.

 Beer and wine sales are legal in all of Virginia.
-Of the 95 counties in Virginia, nine (Bland, Buchanan, Charlotte, Craig, Grayson, Highland, Lee, Patrick and Russell) are dry in that retail sale of distilled spirits is prohibited.
+Of the 95 counties in Virginia, nine (Bland, Buchanan, Charlotte, Craig, Grayson, Highland, Lee, Patrick) were dry as of 2014 in that retail sale of distilled spirits was prohibited.
 Virginia cities are not subject to county alcohol laws as they are independent by state law, and all Virginia cities are wet.
 Virginia also restricts the sale of hard liquors (or distilled spirits) to retail stores operated by the Virginia Alcoholic Beverage Control Authority.
 This setup is unusual in that the state agency is not only responsible for the sale of liquor, but also for the enforcement of alcohol-related laws in addition to public education campaigns.
 These campaigns are generally geared toward young adults not of drinking age, but also cover topics such as substance abuse, training for hospitality industry employees, and cautioning of the dangers of mixing alcohol and medications.